 It isn’t enough to log events internally to a traditional logging service like Loggly, Elastic Search, Papertrail etc. Those applications are designed to provide application developers with the system level logs to diagnose application performance issues.
 Instead, an audit logging feature is built from the ground up to log the relevant activity into a system that is immutable, time synced and accessible by account admins.
 Additionally, the best audit logs (as implemented by companies like GitHub and Google) are fully exportable, available from an API, searchable and include well documented changes.

 The most basic audit logging functionality requires a clear understanding of which events should be recorded in the audit log.
 The ISO-27002 specifications provide some clarity about what enterprise customers will likely need to have logged.
 However, every application can be a bit different in terms of what activities should actually be logged for auditing.

+Generally, the specific content of a target is not audit logged, rather the state or context is logged.
 Examples of events that should be audit logged are as follows: application specific user activities, exceptions, information security events (successful and rejected events), use of privileges, log-on failed-attempts & successes, log-off, data accessed, data attempted to be accessed, administrative configuration changes and the use of advanced privileges.

 account.setting.updated).
 Actions can generally be categorized into their

 CRUD type (i.e.

 Delete).
 Events are generally performed by an actor (i.e. a email@example.com updated their password) however, there are anonymous actions (such as failed log in attempts).

 Note: When the logging of these events is implemented in code, the audit logging method should be called at the bottom of the function to ensure that the event was fully executed.

 When an event is logged it should have details that provide enough information about the event to provide the necessary context of who, what, when and where etc. Specifically, the follow fields are critical to an audit log: